Last Updated on July 29, 2021 by Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT

 How do you get Pelvic Inflammatory Disease/How can you get PID?
 Pelvic Inflammatory Disease Causes:

-Pelvic inflammatory disease (PID) is a serious bacterial infection of the female reproductive organs.
-Men cannot develop PID, and it is not contagious (however, men can carry the bacteria that was the initial cause of PID).
+Pelvic inflammatory disease (PID) is a serious bacterial infection of the reproductive organs.
+People without uteruses/fallopian tubes cannot develop PID, and it is not contagious (however, people with penises can carry the bacteria that was the initial cause of PID).

 Many different types of bacteria can cause PID.
 PID usually starts in the vagina via an existing sexually transmitted infection.
 Gonorrhea and Chlamydia are the most common causes of PID.

 You can get PID without having an STI.
 Normal bacteria found in the vagina and on the cervix can sometimes cause PID.

 The risk for developing PID is higher if you are exposed to infected secretions – especially infected semen – during menstruation, and ovulation, when the cervix is more open and mucus if more penetrable.

 Douching can push bacteria into the pelvic organs and cause infection – it can also hide the signs of an infection.
 Any medical procedure that opens a cervix can allow bacteria to pass through the cervix into the uterus and fallopian tubes.
 These procedures can include: abortion, D&C (dilatation and curettage), and IUD (intrauterine device) insertion.

 STI Masterclass: Breaking Through the Fear, Shame, and Stigma of an STI Diagnosis

 If you’re fed up with feeling unworthy, less-than, damaged, or limited by your STI, then join the next cohort in the 60-Day Masterclass, and leave feeling empowered, knowledgable, and confident again!

 How to tell if you have Pelvic Inflammatory Disease?
 PID Symptoms: